gasduster99/sppComp/try1/try1_2.md

 ![Violin Plot](./pictures/compVioplot1982Qtr2.png)

-The split beta-binomial intervals seen in Figure(1) are the consequence of confining a large amount of residual variability to the unit interval.
+The split beta-binomial intervals seen in Figure(likelihoods) are the consequence of confining a large amount of residual variability to the unit interval.
 The beta-binomial is the only model considered here, which estimates such a large degree of variability and thus it is the only model that produces predictive species composition distributions of the sort.
-Figure(2) shows the beta-binomial predictive distributions as a violin plot demonstrating how the beta-binomial model arranges predictive density over the unit interval.
-The predictive intervals in Figure(1) are the smallest possible regions on each of these densities so that each intervals contain 95% probability.
+Figure(violin) shows the beta-binomial predictive distributions as a violin plot demonstrating how the beta-binomial model arranges predictive density over the unit interval.
+The predictive intervals in Figure(likelihoods) are the smallest possible regions on each of these densities so that each intervals contain 95% probability.
 Species composition is bounded on [0, 1], thus in the presence of large variability predictive density may aggregate around the bounds.
 For the example of STRK,